 Even if you start getting most of your payments on time, you still have to consider that not all your customers will pay you when it’s due—or at all.
 If you haven’t budgeted correctly, you may not have money available for payroll, taxes, or operating costs.
 This is why you need to keep a tight control on your cash flow and identify any areas that could cause problems if you don’t get paid on time.
 Anticipating these issues can go a long way to helping you operate in lean times and get away from a “paycheck-to-paycheck” mentality that hampers many small businesses.

-Also consider getting a loan to cover short-term cash flow issues.
-Clover Capital helps merchants get working capital to grow and enables them to easily pay their loan back.
-Learn more about making the most out of your future credit card sales and rapidly growing your business.
+Also consider getting funding to cover short-term cash flow issues.
+Clover Capital helps merchants get working capital to grow and enables them to easily pay their advance back.
+Learn more about making the most out of your future credit and debit card sales and rapidly growing your business.

 Worried about cash flow and want to get your money faster?
-Rapid Deposit is a new Clover product that allows merchants to get their funds receivable within minutes—24/7, weekends and holidays—for small, 1% fee.
+Rapid Deposit is a Clover product that allows merchants to get their funds receivable within minutes—24/7, weekends, and holidays—for small, 1.5% fee.
 Read more about Rapid Deposit and how you can start getting your money faster.

 Your bill should not include any surprises, and that includes any fees or penalties you want to assess.
 All of these fees should be clearly spelled out in the initial discussions with your client.
 For example, if you charge a cancelation or no-show fee, explain that when you take a reservation and take their credit card information.
 If you provide services, include this information in your contracts and on the invoice itself.
 Customers will be a lot less likely to give you repeat business, or in some cases even pay, if they feel they were taken advantage of by “hidden fees.”